joel99/maskgit_edit/README.md

 ## Motivation
 A full image synthesis workflow should allow user guidance at all levels of granularity.
 Text-based user inputs are suitable for coarse-grained control, but pixel-space markings are a more intuitive means for providing spatially precise user guidance.
 Note that in this regime, a user is typically fine-tuning small patches within a generated image, so our methods should primarily model the conditional generation of only the edited portions of the image.

 Supervised tuning of a generative model to allow conditioning on user inputs is expensive as there is no true output matching a given user's edit in general.
-Fortuntaely, [SDEdit](https://sde-image-editing.github.io/) provides a proof of concept that clever interfacing with a generative model, without _any_ tuning, can integrate user edits quite well.
+Fortunately, [SDEdit](https://sde-image-editing.github.io/) provides a proof of concept that clever interfacing with a generative model, without _any_ tuning, can integrate user edits quite well.
 However, the SDEdit model can only be formulated for diffusion models.
 User edit semantics are preserved only in so far as a diffusion process tends to not corrupt major edit structure.
 A diffusion edit method is convenient, but does not satisfy the rapid iteration requirement (for the standard diffusion model format), as the whole image is regenerated for a given edit.
 A candidate backbone that naturally fits the conditional generation problem is [MaskGIT](https://masked-generative-image-transformer.github.io/), which uses a masked autoencoding Vision Transformer rather than a diffusion process.
 There is no straightforward diffusion process to directly integrate edits, however, so we discuss how we approach the problem next.

 ## Approach